ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/template.rst

   $tagdata = ee()->functions->prep_conditionals($tagdata, $cond);

-Once you send your tag data and your array of conditional variables, the :meth:`Functions::prep_conditionals` method processes the conditionals so that they can be evaluated by the Template parser later.
+Once you send your tag data and your array of conditional tags, the :meth:`Functions::prep_conditionals` method processes the conditionals so that they can be evaluated by the Template parser.

 Method and Property Reference
 -----------------------------